Special Education Rights and How to Appeal a School Decision in Switzerland

 The classroom teacher identifies concerns and can initiate a referral to the SPD.
 They have no independent authority to grant or deny special education measures, but their observations form a critical part of the SPD's assessment.

 The SPD (Schulpsychologischer Dienst) conducts the formal assessment and issues recommendations.
-The SPD's recommendations are highly influential but are not themselves binding decrees — they advise the school board.
+The SPD's recommendations are highly influential but are not themselves binding decrees — they feed the applicable school or cantonal decision process.

 The cantonal Bildungsdepartement (Department of Education) is the first level of appeal above the Schulrat.
 Appeals to the Bildungsdepartement are heard against Schulrat decrees.